LyndonFan/exa-data-eng-assessment/notes.md

 -   some fields are custom / use extensions
 -   later entries use references instead of full definitions

 ## Plan

 -   start writing up plan.md
 -   finished extract -- great! (just making a library call)

-- spent some time trying to think of sturctured db schema, but not sure about
+-   spent some time trying to think of sturctured db schema, but not sure about:

     -   which columns to pick (so many!)
-    - most columns have cardinality "0..*", so are in nested / list format
+    -   most columns have cardinality "0..\*", so are in nested / list format

 -   start spending time on mongodb?

     -   still not sure about what transformations to do
     -   try doing no extra pre-processing, just save it in Mongo -> Works!

 -   naively pass in all jsons through main.py at this state:

 ```bash
 >> time (for fname in $(find data -type f -name "*.json"); do python main.py $fname; done)
 (debug messages skipped)